-FASTBLADE will help meet requirements to develop digital skills in the region (in partnership with Fife College) as set by the Edinburgh and South East Scotland City Region Deal and is part of a transformational programme approach to skills – going from school leavers through to further and higher education.
-The City Region Deal also aims to increase research-based collaboration between universities and industry.
+FastBlade also helps meet requirements to develop digital skills in the region - in partnership with Fife College - as set by the Edinburgh and South East Scotland City Region Deal and is part of a transformational programme approach to skills – going from school leavers through to further and higher education.

 For us, this really is a great industrial partnership.
-Our engineers working alongside the University’s renowned academics have shown what the art of the possible is, in engineering and in working together… I know we are creating something that isn’t just a great opportunity for us, it will have real benefit for all the companies using the facility in years to come."
+Our engineering working alongside the University’s renowned academics have shown what the art of the possible is, in engineering and in working together… I know we are creating something that isn’t just a great opportunity of us, it will have real benefit for all the companies using the facility in years to come."“